AbhimanyuAjudiya/Java-Learning/README.md

 ```sh
 git clone "your forked repo url"
 ```
-4. Work on the project
+4. Work on the project...
 6. after creating your changes and in order to add your changes run the following command
 ```sh
 git add .